hampelm/brickbeam/README.md

 # Deployment

+Running the app: `rails s`

+You may need to be using the proper version of Ruby (currently, 2.2.3).
+We suggest chruby: `chruby 2.2.3`

 # Dev install

 These instructions are optimized for Mac.
 All components should have cross-platform equivalents, but you'll need to find the correct install process.